ce-fello/Weather-bot/README.md

 ## How to run?
 1. Clone the repository using ```git clone https://github.com/ce-fello/Weather-bot.git```
 2. Go to the ```@BotFather``` and get your personal telegram bot token
 3. This bot uses ```https://projecteol.ru``` and it's API to get weather forecast.
-Go this it's website and get your personal API key to make requests
+Go this website and get your personal API key to make requests
 4. Insert your telegram bot token and personal weather API token in the variables in **Tokens** file
 5. Run the WeatherBotApp file
 6. Find your bot in telegram using the username you gave it